Skip to content

 Plugin updates

-Plugin updates are surfaced in Admin → Plugins, with a per-plugin Upgrade button when the registry advertises a newer compatible version.
-Each plugin has its own auto-update preference (defaults to off):
+Plugin updates are surfaced in Admin → Plugins and the marketplace modal, with an Update action when the registry advertises a newer compatible version.
+Each plugin has its own marketplace auto-update preference in marketplace.autoUpdatePlugins:

 [Screenshot: per-plugin upgrade card with Auto-update toggle and version picker]